theBowja/genshin-db/readme.md

 }
 ````

-If the query matches a category where there may be multiple results like genshin.characters('Geo'), then an array of names will be returned.
+If the query matches a category where there may be multiple results like genshinDb.characters('Geo'), then an array of names will be returned.
 If **verbose** is set to true, then an array of objects will be returned instead.
 If **nameonly** is set to true, then the query search will be limited to only matching names instead.

 Supported languages options are: ChineseSimplified, ChineseTraditional, English, French, German, Indonesian, Japanese, Korean, Portuguese, Russian, Spanish, Thai, Vietnamese.

-## genshin.getOptions()
+## genshinDb.getOptions()

-## genshin.characters(query[, opts])
+## genshinDb.characters(query[, opts])

 Returns the profile info for characters.

 Possible query inputs include: character names, character titles, constellation names, birthday months, elements, substats, weapon types, talent level-up material types, genders, regions, rarities, and 'name' for the list of all characters.

 Check out [categories.json](https://github.com/theBowja/genshin-db/blob/main/src/english/categories.json) file to see choices for each category.\
-Check out [examples.md](https://github.com/theBowja/genshin-db/blob/main/examples.md#genshincharactersquery-opts) to see example inputs and outputs for this function.
+Check out [examples.md](https://github.com/theBowja/genshin-db/blob/main/examples.md#genshindbcharactersquery-opts) to see example inputs and outputs for this function.

-## genshin.talents(query[, opts])
+## genshinDb.talents(query[, opts])

 Returns the combat skills and passive skills for characters.

 Possible query inputs include: character names.

 Check out [categories.json](https://github.com/theBowja/genshin-db/blob/main/src/english/categories.json) file to see choices for each category.\
-Check out [examples.md](https://github.com/theBowja/genshin-db/blob/main/examples.md#genshintalentsquery-opts) to see example inputs and outputs for this function.
+Check out [examples.md](https://github.com/theBowja/genshin-db/blob/main/examples.md#genshindbtalentsquery-opts) to see example inputs and outputs for this function.

-## genshin.constellations(query[, opts])
+## genshinDb.constellations(query[, opts])

 Returns the constellation information for characters.

 Possible query inputs include: character names.

 Check out [categories.json](https://github.com/theBowja/genshin-db/blob/main/src/english/categories.json) file to see choices for each category.\
-Check out [examples.md](https://github.com/theBowja/genshin-db/blob/main/examples.md#genshinconstellationsquery-opts) to see example inputs and outputs for this function.
+Check out [examples.md](https://github.com/theBowja/genshin-db/blob/main/examples.md#genshindbconstellationsquery-opts) to see example inputs and outputs for this function.

-## genshin.weapons(query[, opts])
+## genshinDb.weapons(query[, opts])

 Possible inputs for query parameter are: